David Buchan: Exploration

 Buchan returned to Newfoundland in 1819.
-Although he intended to return the Beothuk woman Demasduwit to her people, she died of tuberculosis before he was able to make any additional contact with the Beothuk.
-Buchan later ordered additional efforts to return Demasduwit's niece, the Beothuk woman Shanawdithit, to her family but she refused to go with any European expedition.
+Although he intended to return the Beothuk woman Demasduit to her people, she died of tuberculosis before he was able to make any additional contact with the Beothuk.
+Buchan later ordered additional efforts to return Demasduit's niece, Beothuk woman Shanawdithit, to her family but she refused to go with any European expedition.
 As far as she knew, all her people had died.
-Also, after having been with the English, she knew that any Beothuk people would sacrifice her in a religious redemption of those who had been killed before.

 Later work

 David Buchan was promoted to captain in the Royal Navy on 12 June 1823, but was removed from the active list the same year.
 He was appointed High Sheriff of Newfoundland from 1825 to 1835.

 Death

 In December 1838, he was declared lost at sea with the East Indiaman Upton Castle en route from Calcutta to England.